 Considering that Le Marais, (literal translation: the swamp), began life as a swampy mass of land not far from Île de la Cité, it can be hard to envisage how it ever became the trendiest neighbourhood in Paris.
-However, all of these misconceptions fall away as soon as you step foot in the district.
-Because stepping into Le Marais is like stepping back in history… As le Marais has pretty much become the go-to area in the city of love, here’s a guide to le Marais’.
+However, any misconception you may have had of the place soon fall away as you step foot in the district.
+Because stepping into Le Marais is like stepping back in history…

 A very brief history of Le Marais Neighbourhood